-In addition to giving healthy cooking advice, they asked for weekly meal planning tips.
-The two certainly go hand in hand so today I am sharing my meal planning suggestions and cost savings strategies to help promote a long term, healthy (and delicious!) lifestyle.
+Easy tips for my weekly meal planning and cost savings strategies to help promote a long term, healthy (and delicious!) lifestyle.

 Schedule Meal Planning: Set aside 30 minutes once a week to work on meal planning.
 For us, this typically takes place on Sunday morning.
 Is Wednesday evening better for your schedule?
 No problem.
 Whenever you do it, schedule the time and stick to it every week.
 Eventually, it will become habitual.

 Multiple Recipes for the Same Ingredient: How many times have you had leftover ingredients only to end up throwing them away weeks later when you find them in the back of the fridge??
-Oh.. so just me?
+Oh… so just me?
 Awesome.
-As a family of 2 1/2 we often have leftover veggies such as butternut squash.
-(Have you seen how many cubes on squash provides??)
-Instead of wasting the leftovers, we save them for the end of the week to use in Chickpea Curry, one of my favorite slow cooker recipes from Thrifty Veggie Mama.
-Have cauliflower?
-Throw that in, too.
-Recipes are often a guide, not a rule book.
-Feel free to get creative and substitute accordingly.
+As a family of 4, we often have leftover veggies such as butternut squash.
+(Have you seen how many cubes one squash provides??)
+Instead of wasting the leftovers, we save them for the end of the week to use.

 Eat Seasonally: When you eat food grown close to your home there is very little that you need to do to make it taste incredible.
 Don’t believe me?
-Compare a fresh picked apple from a local orchard to a waxy red delicious grown across the world.
-By eating seasonally, you are always paying less for these items which means you are saving money.
-Right now, Winter squash is in season and costs pennies per pound.
+Compare a freshly picked apple from a local orchard to a waxy red delicious grown across the world.
+By eating seasonally, you are always paying less for these items which means you are also saving money.

 Cook Once, Eat Twice: Double a recipe and enjoy the leftovers for lunch or freeze for next month.
 Not only does this save money and avoid waste but it will save you calories by avoiding the temptation to go out to eat for lunch.
 Here are several recipes that double up well and taste even better the next day:

-It was so much fun chatting with fellow moms who are equally passionate about healthy food.
+It has been a fun challenge to create weekly meal plans that are not only healthy and taste delicious, but also save money.
 I would love to hear from all of YOU.
 What are your favorite tips and tricks for weekly meal planning?